Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Lab Overview
 Duration: 3

 Below is an overview diagram of what we will be building in this Quickstart.
 Each step builds upon what was built in the prior step.
+In this Quickstart we will build only the tables in this diagram.
+There are other table scripts that are included in the code templates that can be used to build out the dimensional model using the same concepts we will use here.

 ![img](assets/overview_diagram.png)

-### Raw Layer
+### Lab Structure
+- **Explain Code Snippets**
+    - We will work through each DCDF data architecture layer in sequence.
+Acquisition, Raw, Integration and Presentation layer.
+    - At each layer, we will walk through the actual code and explain each code snippit on what is happening in the code.
+- **Execute Code and Verify Results**
+    - In these sections, you will execute the code in your environment
+    - We will verify the dataat each step along the way, that the data was loaded using our example line_items, orders and parts.

+### DCDF Data Architecture Layers

+- **Raw Layer**
     - Staging tables used for most recent loaded data - *_stg
     - History tables to track the history of changes, like an transaction log or audit table to record all changes to rows  - *_hist
     - Permanent tables are used to maintain the current state of those rows in that table.
     - Transient tables are used for the _stg tables.

-### Integration Layer
+- **Integration Layer**
     - For our labs, we have identified a unit of work to derive the margin at the line item level.
     - We will walk through the code to derive these intermediate results and how to utilize incremental processing for this.

-### Presentation Layer
+- **Presentation Layer**
     - In our example, we will create the order line fact table as well as the part dimension as part of a dimensional model that can be used for consumption.
     - We will walk through how to incrementally process the new data coming in.

-### Common database
+- **Common database**
     - Used for common UDFs, file formats, stages and tables that are utilized across the layers.
     - In our example we will create a table to hold the dates that need to be incrementally processed.
     - There will also be a table function created in the common database utilized for the logical partitions.

 <!-- ------------------------ -->
 ## Quickstart Setup